LONG LIVE DISPLAY ADS.

-Since you’ve read our last posting on the importance of online targeting, you know that tailoring the key words, headline, colour palette and copy towards a specific demographic makes all the difference.
+Since you’ve read our last posting on the importance of online targeting, you know that tailoring the keywords, headline, color palette, and copy towards a specific demographic makes all the difference.

 Regarding display ads, a “one-size-fits-all” approach won’t yield the right results with click-through and conversion ratings.